 I started experimenting with Einkorn in early 2011.
 One of the main reasons I became interested in this wheat is that it can sometimes be tolerated by those with wheat sensitivities.

-I love history, especially the history of wheat, so along the way, I’ve become enamored with this grain.
-My journey is taking me into areas I would never have imagined I would go.
-Recently, I traveled to Tuscany, one of the places where the wheat is grown, to find out more about baking with it.
+I love history, especially the history of wheat, so along the way, I’ve become enamored with ancient grains and especially Einkorn.
+My journey has taken me into areas I would never have imagined I would go.
+I traveled to Tuscany, one of the places where this wheat is grown, to find out more about baking with it.
 I’ve also attended workshops in the States to learn more about this nutty grain.
 Although I enjoy working with other grains, Einkorn has become one of my favorites.

 What is Einkorn?